-Option 1) Not challenge the Notice of Violation, and pay the fine in full as outlined on the Notice of Violation; or resolved within the 30 day limit, the County will notify the issuing authority of the identity of the driver, who will then issue the driver the UTC by mail.
+Option 1) Not challenge the Notice of Violation, and pay the fine in full as outlined on the Notice of Violation; or

 Option 2) Challenge the Notice of Violation.
 The employee selecting this option understands that he or she will be issued a Uniform Traffic Citation (UTC) and will be responsible for contesting the UTC by appearing as instructed on the back of the UTC before the Traffic Hearing Officer or County Court Judge.